rkbennett/od_import/README.md

 ## Gotchas

-* This has currently only been tested on windows 10 and 11 with python 3.10, but in theory should work on any version 3.6-3.11
+* This has currently only been tested on windows 10 and 11 with python 3.10, but in theory should work on any version 3.6+
-* 3.12+ doesn't currently support compiled code, this functionality is waiting for a new version of py2exe for 3.12 support

 ## Special Thanks